-He asks us to do the same for our fellow brothers willing to find freedom from lust addiction.
+He asks us to do the same for our fellow brothers and sisters.
 Recovery fellowships maintain this kind of outward-looking love that seeks self-sacrifice in order to care for those who are still struggling.
 Jesus loved his disciples as friends by getting to know them, praying with them, seeing goodness and beauty within them, and drawing it out by pouring more love and service into them.
-We can do the same.

-Jesus repeatedly said that he had not come to be served but to serve.
+Previous to this, Jesus repeatedly said that he had not come to be served but to serve.
 He washes the feet of the disciples with the cloth of divinity, backing his words with action.
-The same cloth will dry the water of new life poured out upon the newly baptized this Easter, who we eagerly welcome.
+The same cloth will dry the water of new life poured out upon the newly baptized this Easter.
+We welcome them into the Church, eager to serve as Christ calls us to.

 So when he had washed their feet and put his garments back on and reclined at table again, he said to them, "Do you realize what I have done for you?
 You call me 'teacher' and 'master,' and rightly so, for indeed I am.
 If I, therefore, the master and teacher, have washed your feet, you ought to wash one another's feet.
 I have given you a model to follow, so that as I have done for you, you should also do."

-The best way for a lust addict to maintain freedom is by reaching a hand out to another.
+The best way for one addict to maintain freedom is by reaching a hand out to another.
 Bearing the burden of others-particularly the guilt that we know so well-aligns us with the mission of Christ and gives us a platform to do the will of God.
 We can count it a blessing that God has turned our addictive behavior into something that draws us closer to Him and the path of His Son.